tinymce/tinymce-docs/rtc/configuration.md

 To display a descriptive name on the caret the user ID needs to be resolved into user details that include the full user name.
 This resolution is done on each client to avoid sending any personal information through the RTC server.

-Only the full name is required, but the complete object will be passed without alteration to [`rtc_client_connected`](#rtc_client_connected) so that callback does not need to repeat the lookup.
+Only the full name is required, but the complete object will be cloned and stored within the RTC caret information.
+It will then be included with both [`rtc_client_connected`](#rtc_client_connected) and [`rtc_client_disconnected`](#rtc_client_disconnected) callbacks so that the lookup does not need to be repeated.

 This provider function will be called once for each connecting client.
-If this option is omitted, the user ID will be presented as the tooltip on remote carets.
-User details are not cached by the RTC plugin, so if a client reconnects this function will be called again.
+Clients that reconnect may trigger a new call to the provider function rather than using cached data.

 **Type:** `Function`